When bushfires threaten your property, you can protect your home and property if you are well prepared.

 What is the difference between engine driven water transfer pumps and fire fighting pumps

-Fire fighting pumps have high pressure to spray/deliver the water further and wider with less flow.
+Fire fighting diesel and petrol pumps have high pressure to spray/deliver the water further and wider with less flow.
 Lower flow - high pressure.

 Engine drive fire fighting pump range